azzamprodev/TaskFlow/README.md

 # TaskFlow

 **TaskFlow** is a web application designed to help users efficiently manage their tasks.
 The project integrates a custom backend built with **Express.js** and a frontend developed using **Next.js**.
-It demonstrates core backend concepts and seamless frontend-backend integration, making it a great learning experience.
+It demonstrates core backend concepts and seamless frontend-backend integration, with authentication and password hashing methods, making it a great learning experience.

 ---